tauhiddewan/WeatherWhisperer/README.md

-# Cool Districts Weather API
+# WeatherWhisperer

 ## Overview

-The Cool Districts Weather API provides weather information for cool districts, helping users find destinations with pleasant weather to travel to.
+Welcome to WeatherWhisperer, your ultimate destination for weather information in cool districts worldwide!
+Our Cool Districts Weather API empowers users to explore destinations with delightful weather for their travel plans.
+Additionally, you can obtain temperature predictions for a specific date!

 ## Performance Note
-- The initial response may take longer than 0.5 seconds due to the download time from the open-meteo API.
+- Please note that the initial response may take longer than 0.5 seconds due to the download time from the open-meteo API.
 Subsequent API calls return responses within 0.5 seconds.
-- The XGboost library takes a while to download.
+- Additionally, be aware that the XGBoost library may take some time to download during the setup process.

 ## Getting Started

 ### Prerequisites

-- Docker: Ensure that Docker is installed on your machine.
+Ensure that Docker is installed on your machine.
 If not, you can download it [here](https://www.docker.com/get-started).

 ### Installation